 Vanilla has its origin in Mexico and was discovered and cultivated by the Aztec.In the Year 1822 brought the French the Vanilla plant to the Island Bourbon today called Reunion and started cultivation thereof.

-The Vanilla plant is a ranking vine (Orchid) and is left to tendril around trees.
-The trees spend the necessary shade for the Vanilla plant to flourish.
-In its third Year the Vanilla orchid flowers the first time for up to twelve years.
+The spice plant is a ranking vine (Orchid) and is left to tendril around trees.
+The trees spend the necessary shade for the plant and its fruits to flourish.
+In its third year, the orchid flowers the first time for up to twelve years.

 Pollination of the Vanilla Orchid

-In the early hours of the morning during the flowering time the vanilla is pollinate by hand with wooden sticks just like toothpicks.
-24 hours after successful pollination the vanilla builds the pods who grow for the next 4- 6 weeks to the desired 13-20 cm long beans.
+In the early hours of the morning during the flowering time, the plant is pollinated by hand with wooden sticks, just like toothpicks.
+Twenty-four hours after successful pollination, the plant builds the pods, which grow for the next 4- 6 weeks to the desired 13-20 cm long beans.

 Cultivars and Quality of Vanilla

-The length of Vanilla beans vary from 13 cm up to 20 cm as well as the color form red to black Gourmet.
+The length of the beans varies from 13 cm to 20 cm, as their color from red to black Gourmet.

-The processing industry uses Vanilla beans (13-15 cm ) or cuts - broken pods
+The processing industry uses the beans (13-15 cm ) or cuts - broken pods.

-End customers, gastronomy and ice manufacture use the black gourmet Vanilla pods with a length of 16-18 cm with 1,7-2 % Vanillin.
+End customers, gastronomy, and ice manufacture use the black gourmet pods with a length of 16-18 cm with 1,7-2 % Vanillin.

 Vanilla and their Origins

-Tahitensis Vanilla from Papua New Guinea has a distinguishable anise aroma and is preferred used for the preparation of ice cream.
-This kind of Vanilla is a hybrid of the Vanilla pompona and Planifolia.
-The most aromatic pods of this Vanilla are 16-18 cm long.
+Tahitensis vanilla from Papua New Guinea has a distinct anise aroma and is preferred used for the preparation of ice cream.
+This kind of pod is a hybrid of the Pompona and Planifolia.
+The most aromatic pods of this variety are 16-18 cm long.

-The Tahitensis Vanilla from the island of Tahiti is very rare.
+The Tahitensis from the island of Tahiti is very rare.
 There is only a small amount available for the world market.
-European Chefs preferred this type of vanilla .
+European Chefs preferred this type of Vanilla.

-The Tahiti vanilla is indicated by very thick and bendable pods with a round flowery smell of anise and wild prunes.
+Very thick and bendable pods indicate the Tahiti vanilla with a round flowery smell of anise and wild prunes.